TED Web Chat

 Don’ts

-• If a customer is angry, do not respond back in the same attitude, this will escalate the situation.
+• attitude, this will escalate the situation.
 You should reply back in a calm manner and if you need to take time out to calm down then do so.
 Give yourself a two-minute break before replying to consider your response.
 Get a colleague to check your reply.

 Appendix Two — Expected Behaviour